paudelsagar/paudelsagar/README.md

 ### Airticket Forecasting <br>
 <a href="http://extensodata.com/"> Extensodata Pvt.
 Ltd. </a> | Jan 2020 - Mar 2020<br><br>
+This is a time-series model that forecasts the number of air tickets in hourly, daily, weekly and monthly level on different flight sectors.
+This model was used for eSewa.

 ### Product Recommender System <br>
 <a href="http://extensodata.com/"> Extensodata Pvt.
 Ltd. </a> | Aug 2019 - Dec 2019<br><br>
+Product recommendation to the customers who are likely to use it.

 ### Sentiment Analysis on Customer Feedbacks <br>
 <a href="http://extensodata.com/"> Extensodata Pvt.
 Ltd. </a> | Jun 2019 - Jul 2019<br><br>
+Positive, negative, and neutral sentiment analysis on the customer feedbacks.

 ### Survival Analysis <br>
 <a href="http://extensodata.com/"> Extensodata Pvt.
 Ltd. </a> | Mar 2019 - May 2019<br><br>
+Survival analysis is a set of statistical approaches for data analysis where the outcome variable of interest is time until an event occurs.

+### FD Conversion and Renewal Prediction
+<a href="http://extensodata.com/"> Extensodata Pvt.
+Ltd. </a> | Nov 2018 - Feb 2019<br><br>
+FD Conversion module predicts whether the customers open a new FD account or not within a certain time period and FD Renewal module predicts whether a customer renews their Fixed Deposit (FD) account or not within a certain time period.

 ### Hadoop cluster setup automation on Local and AWS <br>
 <a href="http://extensodata.com/"> Extensodata Pvt.
 Ltd. </a> | Sep 2018 - Oct 2018<br><br>
+Big data technologies such as Hadoop, Spark, Hive, Hbase, Sqoop, Kafka installation are automated and can be setup on local clusters with scripts.

 ### Anomaly Detection System (ADS) <br>
 <a href="http://extensodata.com/"> Extensodata Pvt.
 Ltd. </a> | May 2018 - Aug 2018<br><br>
+This system tracks unusual activities of the customers on hourly, daily, weekly, and monthly levels.
+This helps to track anomalous transactions in order to provide credibility to the customers.
+Currently, this system is deployed in multiple payment gateway companies such as eSewa, Fonepay, etc.

+### Cohort Analysis <br>
+<a href="http://extensodata.com/"> Extensodata Pvt.
+Ltd. </a> | Aug 2018 - Aug 2018<br><br>
+Cohort analysis is a kind of behavioral analytics that breaks the data in a data set into related groups before analysis.
+These groups, or cohorts, usually share common characteristics or experiences within a defined time span.

 ## Awards and Honors